MGA Race to Makkah UK Alevio

 5. Qualification to the World Final

-5.1 Qualification is determined based on cumulative season standings.
+5.1 Qualification for the MGA World Final shall be determined by cumulative season standings.

 6. Liwaa Cup (North vs South)